-We all love working in a clean and tidy space.
+We all love working in a clean and clutter-free environment.
 The saying “Clean space, clean mind” stands true here.
 A cluttered and dirty office can hurt the productivity of your employees.
 Not to mention the bad impression an unkempt office space can leave on clients and potential investors.
+But how can you hire a cleaning company for your business and know that they will do their job well?

 Look at your feet.
 Are the floors wet and dirty?
 If they are, then most likely your choice of janitorial company isn’t the best one.

 A good cleaning company will regularly restock their supplies.
-Professionals will know the process of charging you for the supplies.
+Professional janitors will know the process of charging you for the supplies.
 And they should regularly give you receipts on what they bought and how much the products cost.
+If this is something that your current cleaners don’t do it’s a problem.
+This hinders their workflow, and most likely mean that they don’t fully do their job as they don’t always have the products.

-They Don’t Takes Care of the Little Things
+They Don’t Take Care of the Little Things

 The devil is in the details.
 Do you often notice small areas that cleaned sloppily?
-Well, so do your clients, visitors and staff!
+If the answer is yes, your employees and clients notice them as well.

-This could be a turn off for an investor, or a potential client.
+This could be a turn off for an investor, or a potential client, because it can imply that you, as a company are sloppy.

 What would you think if you see a dirty and neglected office space?
 Nothing good!
 So, make sure your cleaning company take care of the little things.